 We also want to give our students the opportunity to independently benefit from and participate in discussions around comparative literature.
 The idea of conveying the subject is central; many of our students will be active in culture and the arts, and will work on different methods for conveying literature and drama.
 This is one reason why we offer a popular Creative Writing course as an integrated part of the courses at Bachelor's (first cycle) level.
 In this way, we wish to promote a close up approach to language and literature, through exercises and discussions about the student's own writing, which will have a literary focus in the first semester and focus more on reviews and essays in the second semester.

-At Södertörn University, first cycle Comparative Literature is given with two emphases, one that is general and one that focuses on drama.
-The subject also includes a practical course, Dramatic Acting.
+At Södertörn University, Bachelor's (first cycle) level Comparative Literature is offered with two specialisations, one that is general and one that focuses on drama.

 The gender perspective is emphasised throughout, both in the view of history and interpretively.
 We use postcolonial and global perspectives.
 A range of approaches and methods are introduced, as is a basic knowledge of literary and theatrical history.